Emyr Humphreys: Writings

 The stories of Humphreys are based on Celtic myths, and in particular the myth of Blodeuwedd which has been incorporated in his writings throughout his career.
 One of the major themes of his writings is Welsh identity.
 The Little Kingdom (1946) is written in English; however, the main characters are talking Welsh.

 Humphreys's best known novel is A Toy Epic (1958).
 The story is a coming-of-age story of three boys, and an important war novel, however it is also a coming-of-age story of Wales itself.
 He took a different viewpoint in Outside the House of Baal (1965), and wrote the novel from a perspective of old age.

 Humphreys's masterpiece was The Land of the Living (1974–2001), an epic sequence of seven novels charting the political and cultural history of twentieth-century Wales.
 Humphreys remarked in a 2018 interview that he wanted to tell a story from "cradle to the grave".

 During his long bilingual writing career, he published over twenty novels.
 He also wrote plays for stage and television, short stories, The Taliesin Tradition (a cultural history of Wales), and published his Collected Poems in 1999.
 His final work was The Woman at the Window (2009) in which one of the characters says: "My useful life is over".

 His papers, held by the National Library of Wales, include correspondence with writers, performers and other public figures, such as Dannie Abse, Philip Burton, Hywel Teifi Edwards, T. S. Eliot, Gwynfor Evans, Patrick Heron, Marghanita Laski and R. S. Thomas.

 Honours

 Among many honours, he was awarded the Somerset Maugham Award in 1953 for Hear and Forgive.
 Humphreys won the Wales Book of the Year Award in 1992 and 1999.
 Humphreys was a Fellow of the Royal Society of Literature and the Learned Society of Wales.

 Personal life

 Humphreys married Elinor Myfanwy Jones in 1946.
-Together, they had four children.
+Together, they had four children including Dewi, Mair, Siôn and Robin.
 They travelled to Austria after he won the Somerset Maugham Award, which stipulated that the prize money was to be used for travel abroad.

 Humphreys retired in 2009 aged 90 after his final book was published.
 He reached his centenary on 15 April 2019.
 He died on 30 September 2020 at his home in Llanfairpwll, Anglesey, aged 101.